-The Yamaha ABS (Anti-lock Brake System) features a dual electronic control system, which acts on the front and rear brakes independently.
+This model's anti-lock brake system (ABS) features a dual electronic control system, which acts on the front and rear brakes independently.

 Operate the brakes with ABS as you would conventional brakes.
 If the ABS is activated, a pulsating sensation may be felt at the brake lever or brake pedal.
 In this situation, continue to apply the brakes and let the ABS work; do not "pump" the brakes as this will reduce braking effectiveness.